fusionking/popular-tracks/README.md

 ### How to run
 The frontend and the backend components both have isolated Dockerfile's and there is a main docker-compose.yml file which exposes them as containerized services.
-You can start the whole application with this single command, which create the images and boots the conainers:
+You can start the whole application with this single command, which creates the images and boots the containers:

 ```
 docker-compose up -d --build